 What?
 Wait… isn’t our goal to help our students speak fluently?
-Actually, that may not be the goal at all.
+Actually, that may not be the goal at all when we treat stuttering.
 As clinicians, I believe our main goal is to help our students become confident communicators.

 Dr. Yaruss put it this way: “The goal is not fluency itself…”